trivago/chapi/README.md

 ### reset
 Remove jobs from the index

-### dump
+### fetch
 (coming soon)
-Dump a job from chronos and store it to local repository
+Dump job from chronos and store it to local repository

 ### commit
 Submit changes to chronos